-1d6 Result 1 A large rock hits a PC in the leg, inflicting 1d2 points of damage.
-2 The PC is stuck in the side by a thrown dagger and suffers 1d4 points of damage.
-3 A handful of offal hits a PC square in the face.
-The character reeks of dung and must make a DC 12 Acrobatics check or risk slipping from the roof (20% chance if save fails) and falling to the streets below for 2d6 points of damage.
-4 An expensive bottle of wine hits the PC (1d2 points of damage), ruining both a fine vintage and the character's clothes.
-5 One of the deranged rioters hurls a live cat skyward!
-The poor feline strikes the PC and immediately sinks its claws into him, clinging for dear life while hissing and scratching.
-The PC takes a single point of dam- age each round for the next 1d4 rounds unless they spend an entire round dislodging the angry beast.
+1d6 Result 1 A large rock hits a character in the leg, inflicting 1d2 points of damage.
+2 The character is stuck in the side by a thrown dag- ger and suffers 1d4 points of damage.
+3 A handful of offal hits a character square in the face.
+The character reeks of dung and must make a saving throw or risk slipping from the roof (20% chance if save fails) and falling to the streets below for 1d6 points of damage.
+4 An expensive bottle of wine hits the character (1d2 points of damage), ruining both a fine vintage and the character's clothes.
+5 One of the deranged rioters hurls a live cat sky- ward!
+The poor feline strikes the character and im- mediately sinks its claws into them, clinging for dear life while hissing and scratching.
+The character takes a single point of damage each round for the next 1d4 rounds unless they spend an entire round dislodging the angry beast.
 6 How in Bard's Gate did they manage to throw an entire halfling this high?!?
-A full-sized, 3-foot-tall halfling comes barreling into the sky and hits one of the PCs full on.
-The PC suffers 1d4 points of damage as the halfling flails drunkenly.
-The PC must then make a DC 15 Acrobatics check or be knocked off the roof by the 50-lb. living projectile.
-ENCHA ENCHANTED RIOTERS CR 2 hp 20 (Pathfinder Roleplaying Game GameMastery Guide "Noble Scion")
+A full-sized, 3ft-tall halfling comes barreling into the sky and hits one of the characters full on.
+The character suffers 1d4 points of damage as the halfling flails drunkenly.
+The character must then make a saving throw or be knocked off the roof by the 50-lb. living projectile.